uwucada/a-very-uwu-binxmas/1-yooltide-overflow/writeup/writeup.md

 4. function _returns_ and runs the print_flag function anyway
 5. crash

+the crash here is normal and expected for this type of bug, so don't panic if you see a segfault, in this case we're going for memory corruption so it's actually a good thing!

 hope you'll join me next time when we exfil heaps of presents from yuma's spooky cauldron 😎